What is TikTok? Why Is It So Popular?

 Currently, 40% of TikTok users are located outside China.
 India has a particularly large user base and accounts for approximately 25% of app downloads to date.
 As of March 2019, the userbase of TikTok in the US was approximately 14 Million.

 The 2019 Internet Trends Report revealed that China internet users spent more than 600 million hours per day watching short videos.
 Looking forward to 2021, TikTok will continue to be a dominant force in the social media world.

-Short Form Entertainment
+Short Form Video Entertainment

 When you open TikTok, a whirlwind of amateur videos greets you.
 Most of the videos are teenagers lip-syncing to music or sharing something about their day, their romantic crush, or school life.